KohlbacherLab/CLAUDIO/README.md

                                 computation, default="K,M:N:1"
--lmin, --linker-minimum,        float value used as minimal crosslinker range in angstrom, default=5.0 -lmax, --linker-maximum,        float value used as maximal crosslinker range in angstrom, default=35.0 -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb
+-lmin, --linker-minimum,        float value used as minimal crosslinker range in angstrom, default=5.0 -lmax, --linker-maximum,        float value used as maximal crosslinker range in angstrom, default=35.0 -t,    --search-tool,           always set to "blastp" (as of this version), specifying the tool which should be used for pdb
                                 search, default="blastp"
 -e,    --e-value,               e-value used in structure search, default=1e-5 -qi,   --query-id,              query identity used in structure search, default=90.0